 LOCAL VIDEOGRAPHER DIGGING UP STORIES ABOUT THE SUFFOLK LAND GIRLS WHO HELPED FEED THE NATION DURING WW2

-Suffolk based film-maker Holly Brega is making a lasting legacy telling the story about the women who worked the land and horses, especially the Suffolk Punch horse during WW2 as part of the Women’s Land Army.
+Suffolk based film-maker Holly Brega has made a lasting legacy telling the story about the women who worked the land and horses, especially the Suffolk Punch horse during WW2 as part of the Women’s Land Army.

-LAUNCH DATE: To celebrate an extended Women’s History Month, ‘The Land Girls and Horses of Suffolk’ documentary will be screened at the Hold in Ipswich on the 5th February alongside an exhibition of amazing original WLA artefacts.
-Book free tickets here: https://www.ticketsource.co.uk/suffolk-archives/t-onjvag
+LAUNCH EVENT: To celebrate an extended Women’s History Month, ‘The Land Girls and Horses of Suffolk’ documentary was screened at the Hold in Ipswich on the 5th February alongside an exhibition of amazing original WLA artefacts.
+Here are some photos from the launch!
+Photos credited to Matei Muntiu

 - The Women’s Land Army was set up in 1917 to undertake farm work throughout the country